timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 A good design focuses on the core of the application, the domain.

-Sadly, it's easy to clutter the domain with responsibilities (meaning more code) that don't belong in this layer.
+Sadly, it's easy to clutter the domain with responsibilities that don't belong here.
 With each addition, it becomes harder to read and understand the core domain.
-Equally bad is that each addition makes it harder to move things around in the future.

-Therefore, it's important to guard the domain layer against application logic.
+Therefore, it's important to _guard that application logic drops into the domain layer_.
-One of the culprits is the validation of incoming requests.
+One of the culprits of this, is the validation of incoming requests.
-To prevent that this logic percolates into the domain level, we want to validate the request before it reaches the domain level.

-In this blog post, we'll learn how to extract the validation out of the domain layer.
+In this blog post, we'll learn how to validate the incoming request before it reaches the domain level.
+With the result that the domain layer remains a layer that's focused on the core domain.

-Before we start, this blog post assumes that the API uses the [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html) to translate incoming requests to commands or queries.
-All the snippets throughout this blog post are all using the [MediatR](https://github.com/jbogard/MediatR/wiki) package, another popular alternative is [Brighter](https://www.goparamore.io/new-page-1).
+This blog post assumes that the API uses the [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html) to translate incoming requests to commands or queries.
+All the snippets throughout this blog post are using the [MediatR](https://github.com/jbogard/MediatR/wiki) package.

-The [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html) has the benefit to decouple the core domain logic from the API layer (we don't want thick controllers).
+The [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html) has the benefit that it can decouple the core logic from the API layer (we also don't want thick and messy controllers).
-Most of the libraries that implement the [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html), also expose a middleware pipeline that can be hooked into.
-This is useful because it offers a solution and a centralized location to add application logic that needs to be executed with each dispatched command.
+Most of the packages that implement the [command pattern](https://martinfowler.com/bliki/DecoratedCommand.html), expose a middleware pipeline that can be hooked into.
+This pipeline is useful because it offers a solution and a centralized location to add common application logic that needs to be executed for each command.

 ### A MediatR Request

+Before we start validating the incoming request, let's first cover the basics of a MediatR request.

+A request is created by creating a POCO that implements the `MediatR.IRequest` interface.
-With the new `record` type, [introduced in C# 9](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types), defining a request becomes a one-liner.

-The additional benefit is that an instance is immutable and side-effect free, this makes the command predictable and reliable.
+> With the new `record` type, [introduced in C# 9](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types), defining a request becomes a one-liner.
+The additional benefit is that the record instance is immutable and side-effect free, making the command predictable and reliable.

+In the example below a `AddProductToCartCommand` is defined.
+I use the `Command` suffix to indicate that the request is a command, meaning it will try to execute an operation.
+Another suffix you'll see in our application is `Query`, which indicates that data will be queried.

 ```cs:CustomersCartCommand.cs
 record AddProductToCartCommand(Guid CartId, string Sku, int Amount) : MediatR.IRequest;
 ```

+Such a request just holds data, and is bound to a specific handler.
+The handler contains the logic to execute the request (command or query).

-To dispatch the above command, an incoming request is mapped to a command in the controller.
+To dispatch the above command, the incoming HTTP request is mapped to a command in the controller.
+Then, the command is dispatched to the MediatR pipeline using the `IMediator` instance.

 ```cs{10-15}:CustomersCartController.cs
 [ApiController]